 The interface is a bit dry (forget about colorful headers and pretty pictures!) and the FAQ section is very limited.
-Also, I question why they discourage the hosting of domestic travelers (when host and guest are from the same country of residence).
+Also, I question why they discourage the hosting of domestic travelers (host and guest from a same country of residence).

 Hospitality Club (www.hospitalityclub.org)

 Exists since: 2000

 Based in: Germany